-Spray nonstick baking sheets with cooking oil, and layer chips with sprinkled spices.
-You’ll cook these for a few minutes, let them rest and bake a little longer for the perfect chip with both softness and crunch.
+Spray nonstick baking sheets with cooking oil, and layer chips with sprinkled spices are perfect for midday office boost.
+You’ll cook these for a few minutes, let them rest, and bake a little longer for the perfect chip with both softness and crunch.

 You can’t live on coffee alone, as much as you’d like to think so.
 Try these brain-building and energy-boosting snacks to power you through the midday slump at the office.

 Most of the snacks are easy to throw together the night before for the day or week ahead.
 So, stop digging through your desk drawers and handing over your quarters to the vending machine.
 Munch away on healthier snacks.